-Item Description Connection Specify an existing connection approach (TCPIP or UART) or create a new one to connect to the I/O module.
+Item Description Connection Specify an existing connection approach (TCPIP, XVboard or UART) or create a new one to connect to the I/O module.
+Note: when TouchPAD is Modbus TCP slave, check the As a Server option in the New/Edit Connection dialog which is called by right click on the connection item in the Workspace.
 Device Name Specify the name of the I/O module.
 Users can assign a name they want.
 Model Name Specify the model name of the I/O module to connect.
 Net ID When TouchPAD acts as a master device, Net ID is the specified ID of the I/O module in the network.
 Possible range: For Modbus RTU: 1 ~ 247 For DCON: 0 ~ 255 For PET-7000: 1 ~ 255 When TouchPAD acts as a slave device, Net ID is the specified ID of TouchPAD itself.
 Timeout The timeout value for the communications, both RS-485 and TCP